-Article 29 Working Party (sometimes known as WP29) = the predecessor of EDPB, was set up under the 1995 European Directive as an advisory body.
+Article 29 Working Party (sometimes known as WP29) = the (sort of) predecessor of EDPB, was set up under the 1995 European Directive as an advisory body.
 It comprised representatives of the supervisory authorities for each EU member state, representatives of the EU institutions and a representative of the European Commission.
 It issued Opinions on matters of common interest involving data protection across the EU but those opinions were advisory and need not be followed by any local DPA.

 Article 31 Committee = The Article 31 Committee was established by the 1995 EU Data Protection Directive.
 It is made up of representatives of each of the Member State who cooperate in taking decisions whenever Member States approval is required under the Directive.
 The Article 31 Committee have been active in the process for adoption of the adequacy decision for Privacy Shield.

 Autoriteit Persoonsgegevens = the Dutch Data Protection Regulator.
 The Autoriteit Persoonsgegevens (AP) replaced the former Dutch Data Protection Regulator, The College Bescherming Persoonsgegevens (CBP), in January 2016.